← Home

 }

 The camera controller thread reads this at 40 Hz and extrapolates the position forward in time.
-The selection thread and the camera thread are deliberately separated - selection runs at 1 Hz because it doesn’t need to be faster, and the camera loop runs at 40 Hz because smooth gimbal movement does.
-Mixing those update rates in one loop would mean either wasting CPU on selection logic or limiting gimbal smoothness to 1 Hz.
+The two loops are deliberately separate.
+Selection runs at 1 Hz because it does not need to be faster.
+The camera loop runs at 40 Hz because smooth gimbal movement does.
+If I mixed those rates in one loop, I would either waste CPU on selection logic or limit gimbal smoothness to 1 Hz.

 fetch_time is the timestamp of the last ADS-B poll, not time.time().
-Using the poll time matters: the prediction in the camera controller uses time.time() - pred["t"] to know how far ahead to extrapolate.
-If I used the current time when publishing the prediction instead of when the data arrived, I’d lose up to a second of extrapolation accuracy - enough to matter at close range.
+That matters because the prediction in the camera controller uses time.time() - pred["t"] to decide how far ahead to extrapolate.
+If I used the current time when publishing the prediction instead of when the data arrived, I would throw away up to a second of extrapolation accuracy.
+That is enough to matter at close range.

 What “Disappeared” Actually Means

-Aircraft don’t leave the ADS-B feed gracefully.
-They don’t send a goodbye packet.
+Aircraft do not leave the ADS-B feed gracefully.
+They do not send a goodbye packet.
 They just stop appearing in the response.
-The poller rebuilds _aircraft from scratch on every fetch - full snapshot each time, no incremental updates.
-So an aircraft is “gone” as soon as it’s absent from one poll response.
+The poller rebuilds _aircraft from scratch on every fetch.
+It is a full snapshot each time, with no incremental updates.
+So an aircraft is “gone” as soon as it is absent from one poll response.

 Get notified when I publish new writeups and progress updates.